awsdocs/aws-rust-developer-guide-v1/doc_source/lambda.md

 ## Step 1: Create a Lambda<a name="lambda-step1"></a>

 The first step is to [create a Lambda from the AWS console](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html)\.

+For this specific example, we need to [configure the `BUCKET_NAME` environment variable](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html) for the Lambda function, as well as [update the execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) to [allow creating objects in our S3 bucket](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-execution-role-s3-bucket/)\.

 ## Step 2: Create a new project and add dependencies<a name="lambda-step2"></a>